C3MA/Aiolos/README.md

 avr-template
 ============

 A minimal template for AVR microcontroller projects.
+Usage:

+1. Fork this repository, then rename it to reflect your project (Admin->Rename on Github)
+2. Clone your repository
-Clone this repository, then change the Makefile to reflect your microcontroller, programmer etc.
+3. Change the Makefile to reflect your microcontroller, programmer etc.

 ### License